Michael L. Bentley, D.C.

 Dr. Donathan was a larger than life chiropractor.
 He was kind, gentle and charismatic.
 His gentle touch and explanation of my injury where spot on.
 The chiropractic approach was successful and returned me to my sport activities in no time.
 I could stand straight again and felt like a new kid.
 I was hooked and the decision was easily made for me to become a chiropractor.

 Education is fundamental to all physicians, so I attended classes to help obtain my certifications as a certified sports physician and licensed acupuncturist.
-These new avenues have helped me keep my athletes in tune and back in the action.
+These new avenues have helped me keep my patients and athletes in tune and back in the action.
 I have been associated with the Toledo Walleye Hockey Team as an official chiropractor since their arrival in 2009.
 I am sure we all have stories that have molded our directions in life.
 My story is one that helped mold who I have become and it has helped me grow in a small and inviting community.
 I welcome you to come visit our family practice and see the difference in what we can do to help your individual story.
 All the best in health, Dr. Bentley.

 Matthew R. Syrek, D.C.